FAIR Manuscripts Guide

 • Per-item treatment is usually reserved for especially important individual documents, such as presidential letters, notable drafts, or exceptional autograph pieces inside a broader archive.

-Donation and estate workflows need different report framing
+Donation and estate uses need different framing

 The intended use changes the valuation basis, the valuation date, and the handoff expectations for advisors or institutions.

 • Estate and probate work typically requires fair-market-value conclusions tied to the date of death or another date-specific legal need.
-Executors often need a collection-level scope memo before the full report begins.

 • Charitable donation assignments may require a qualified appraisal once filing thresholds are met.
 If the recipient is a library, archive, museum, or university, coordinate with your CPA or counsel early.